 Another downside of wet food is that it’s quickly perishable.
 You have to pick up your cat’s food after a few hours or it will spoil.
 This can be hard for cats that prefer to nibble throughout the day, especially if you’re not home and can’t feed three or four small meals a day.

 Leftovers must be promptly refrigerated and used within a week, so you need to stay on top of what’s left in the fridge.
 Marking the date on the can of food can help you do that.

 - Higher water content than dry food

-- More animal protein than most dry food
+- More protein, especially animal protein, than most dry food

 - Fewer carbohydrates than dry food